-Writing pages¶
+Writing pages

-The content of pages are written into file in yaml format.
+The content of pages are written into file in YAML format.

-Technically speaking Python translate yaml files in dictionaries and lists, so within Almoststatic, pages are dictionaries of data.
+Technically speaking Python translate YAML files in dictionaries and lists, so within Almoststatic, pages are dictionaries of data.

-Pages are stored by default into ./content/pages
+Pages are stored by default in the ./content/pages folder, and we can arrange pages into subfolders.

-Minimal page¶
+Minimal page

 Let see a minimal page: